dua-fard/pythonProject/README.md

-# pythonProject creating a phonebbok project using sqlite database/pyqy5
+# pythonProject creating a phonebbok project using sqlite database and pyqy5 for interface